teamhybird/ouster_example/readme.md

 # OS1 Example Client and ROS Node

 ## Contents
+(Carl) You can run at most one of these at a time.
 * `ouster_client/` contains a simple C++ client for the OS1 sensor
 * `ouster_ros/` contains an example ROS node for publishing point cloud messages
 * `ouster_viz/` contains a  visualizer for an OS1 sensor